Bl

 Arrow Overview

 This geometry import converter reads in native PRC 3D CAD files.
 It will also extract PRC and U3D files from within any chosen page of an Adobe 3D PDF file.
-It is an intelligent and well implemented importer for all forms of complex source PRC CAD file data, including the import and processing of 3D mesh and BREP (solids) geometry, assembly hierarchy (incl. intelligent “proto node” handling), materials (with adherence to the PRC father/son inheritance rules), 2D bitmapped texture maps and meta data.
+It is an intelligent and well implemented importer for all forms of complex source PRC CAD file data, including the import and processing of 3D mesh and BREP (solids) geometry, assembly hierarchy (incl. intelligent “proto node” handling), materials (with adherence to the PRC father/son inheritance rules), 2D bitmapped texture maps, annotations and views markups, and all forms of PRC meta data.

 In the grand scheme of things, and from Okino’s realistic perspective, this was written primarily as a targeted “legacy 3D file importer”.
 The lofty goals that Adobe had set out in 2004 to conquer the 3D MCAD market didn’t quite materialize and fizzled out by the late 2000’s and early 2010s.
 Hence, the key focus for this importer’s development was as a key tool to intelligently convert legacy 3D PDF file assets (with embedded PRC and U3D content) to other downstream applications such as 3ds Max, Maya, Cinema-4D, Unity, Unreal, VR head mounted devices, FBX, glTF/glB, etc., all of which Okino software supports very well.